CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 1.18.sec="Manager" means the holder of the Ethereum wallet address described in the signature page, who will be a "manager" of the Company within the meaning of Section 18-101(10) of the Act.

-1.19.sec="Master LLC" means [MASTER LLC NAME] LLC, a State of Delaware limited liability company.
+1.19.sec="Master LLC" means {Company.Name.Full}, a State of Delaware limited liability company.

 1.20.sec="Member" means any Person admitted as a Member of the Company that has not ceased to be a Member pursuant to this Agreement or the Act, having the interests and rights associated with membership in a limited liability company pursuant to this Agreement.